Bird-cult/datathon/README.md

-#Things to ask
+# Things to ask

 ## Credit Dataset

-Take a look.
+Take a look, that's what we are using.

 ## Cycling Dataset (out of interest, since we are doing the other dataset):